| Top |

 The return value of a function is not treated specially.
 It is simply

-considered to be a pass-out reference argument which may not be NULL
+considered to be a pass-out reference argument which may not be NULL.
+It

 comes after all the other arguments of the function.